Abelian ideals of maximal dimension for solvable Lie algebras: Nilpotent Lie algebras

 We can find such examples in all dimensions $n\ge 7$.
 This suggests that nilpotent Lie algebras $\Lg$ with $\al(\Lg)=n-2$ are not so easy to understand.
-The algebra in this example is filiform nilpotent.
+The algebra in this example is {\it filiform nilpotent}, i.e., has maximal nilpotency class with respect to its dimension.
 In this case we can say something more on $\al(\Lg)$.

 \begin{defi} Let $\Lg$ be a nilpotent Lie algebra, and $C^1(\Lg)=\Lg$, $C^i(\Lg)=[\Lg,C^{i-1}(\Lg)]$.
 Then $\Lg$ is called {\it $k$-abelian}, if $k$ is the smallest positive integer such that the ideal $C^k(\Lg)$ is abelian. \end{defi}